 Granted, most of the wanderlust trail is online now, but if you've got your guide book for your next destination ready to go, read up on the customs, the must-sees and need-to-knows of your next trip.
 Lonely Planet guides are a must.

-5. Learn a new language (or something new)
+5. Learn a new language (or a new skill)

 I'm in the midst of

-my second try at learning French, switching between the Assimil book and Duolingo on my phone (the latter you can do anywhere - plus you get points.
+one of my endless tries at learning French, switching between the Assimil book and Duolingo on my phone (the latter you can do anywhere - plus you get points.
 Bonus).
 I'm determined to get somewhere near fluent!

 6. Organise your self

 Put pen to paper and get planning.
-Jot down all your important upcoming dates (events, birthdays, deadlines etc) or create a list of 'to write' blog posts for when you next hit your keyboard.
+Jot down all your important upcoming dates (events, birthdays, deadlines etc), create a list of 'to write' blog posts for when you next hit your keyboard or even write your to-read or to-watch list to give you something to work through.

 7. Get photographing

 Good light?
 Close your laptop and get through a batch of photos.
-You'll have folders full ready to create a post and it means you're not stuck working around daylight savings.
+You'll have folders full ready to create a blog post or Instagram content and it means you're not stuck waiting for the next sunny day.
+It's also a great way to practice your photography or teach yourself a new setting on your camera, play with different objects and trial wildlife or portrait shots if you're in the right setting.

 9. Go outside!